k2view-academy/K2View-Academy/articles/05_DB_interfaces/02_interfaces_source_analysis_guidelines.md

     * Protocol.
 For example, SFTP or HTTP.
     * Format.
 For example, JSON.
     * For file-based integration, check the location, size and frequency of the files.
-5. Evaluate the requirements for Project’s hardware sizing based on the expected data volumes.
+5. Evaluate the requirements for the project’s hardware sizing based on the expected data volumes.
 6. Identify the relationships in each system:
-    * Which source tables are related to the Digital Entities in your Project?
+    * Which source tables are related to the Digital Entities in your project?
     * Check for ERD / data model documents for a better understanding of the relationships between the source tables.
     * Relationship of the source system to other systems.
 For example, check if the Billing system holds CRM Customer ID.
     * Map duplicated information across several legacy systems and check which system is the data master.